Learning Center January 5, 2024 Updated Date: November 14, 2024

 • Inadequate disaster recovery testing: The absence of regular, comprehensive disaster recovery testing between the vendor and the financial institution can leave untested vulnerabilities.

 • Neglected review of vendor security processes: Often, financial institutions do not thoroughly review or monitor their third-party vendors’ information security and cybersecurity processes.
-Regular reviews are essential to ensure that vendors maintain high security standards and adapt to emerging cyber threats.
+Regular reviews and ongoing monitoring are essential to ensure that vendors maintain high security standards and adapt to emerging cyber threats.

 Addressing these weaknesses is critical for financial institutions to bolster their cybersecurity defenses and maintain a robust security posture.
 By rectifying these gaps, institutions can not only enhance their operational resilience but also uphold the trust and confidence of their customers and stakeholders in an increasingly digitized financial landscape.